StevenTammen/bibledocs.org/content/shorter-topical-studies/some-christians-will-achieve-greater-eternal-rewards-than-others/introduction.md

 <!-- --- -->

-### Eternal ranking is implicit in "Many of the first will be last, and the last first"
+### Eternal ranking is implicit in "Many of the first will be last, and the last first" {#eternal-ranking-is-implicit-in-many-of-the-first-will-be-last-and-the-last-first}

 Finally, consider the passages that teach that many of the first will be last, and the last first: